Dealer App: A Proof of Concept

 In my previous blog, I talked about the rise of cross-platform frameworks and their benefits.
-Building on our learnings, we decided to create a Dealer Application as a POC (Proof of Concept).
+Building on our learnings, we decided to create a Dealer App as a POC (Proof of Concept).

 The main purpose of this app is to sign up and service customers of a specific dealer and handle installations.
 The service aspect may include taking customer payments and posting to their accounts.